 We seem to give ourselves a break when we struggle to adapt to change, but don’t give ourselves the same kind of break when we struggle to stick to a resolution.

 Think of resolutions as changes you’re going to implement.
 When you think of resolutions as changes, you are mentally prepping yourself for a challenge.
 You know it’s going to be tough, but you’ve got what it takes to follow-through and implement the change.

-2. Acknowledge the set-back and move on
+2. Acknowledge the setback and move on

 Maybe you made a resolution to stick to a strict diet and lose 10 pounds by Valentine’s Day.
-But then there was that baby shower brunch and that second (or third!) cupcake you just couldn’t resist.
+But then there was that baby shower brunch with that second (or third!) cupcake you just couldn’t resist.
 It can be easy at this moment to get down on yourself and think about giving up on the resolution entirely.

-But instead of abandoning your resolution altogether, acknowledge that you had a temporary setback.
+Instead of abandoning your resolution altogether, acknowledge that you had a temporary setback.
 Setbacks are inevitable – the important thing is that you don’t let the setback stop you from moving forward.

 3. Figure out what went wrong